tobek/laminae/notes.md

     + Epiphanies (place where you have them)
     + place where you can swap lives
     + https://en.wikipedia.org/wiki/Emotional_flooding
-    + Some kind of bloodletting ceremony, maybe for summoning, their blood turns into something, after they have gone through some intense emotional experience or something
+    + Some kind of bloodletting ceremony, maybe for summoning, their blood turns into something, after they have gone through some intense emotional experience or something (where - brink?)
-    + Elemental forces
+    + Elemental forces (where?)
+    + unusual language element

 ### Abstract Concepts